Lent and Coronavirus

 Love and Professional Boundaries

 Recently, I spent time with a patient who had dementia.
-Unable to take care of herself, she could no longer go home, but it can take months to get approved for Medicaid, and until that happens, she cannot be moved anywhere else.
-She must remain hospitalized.
+Unable to take care of herself, she could no longer go home, but it can take months to get approved for Medicaid, and until that happened, she had to remain hospitalized.

-Whenever I work, I stop in to see her.
+Whenever I work, I stopped in to see her.
 One day, as I was taking my leave, she reached out to hug me.
 Normally, I would hug her back, but this time I stopped her.
-I reminded her of the virus, telling her some of it could be on my clothes.
-By hugging her, I might pass the virus onto her.
+I reminded her of the virus, telling her some of it could be on my clothes, for that was our understanding at the time.
+By hugging her, I explained, I could pass the virus onto her.
 I didn’t dare take that chance.

 As I told her this, I could see that she understood the meaning of my words, but the darkness in her eyes told me she also felt abandoned by the distance I had created between us.